Tuesday, November 14, 2023

 If I try I will fail, so best not to try

-These kinds of “beliefs,” or “scripts” can drive large areas of life.
-They are usually laid down due to early (as in childhood) repetitive emotionally charged or even traumatic experiences and so tend to be immune to logical questions or arguments.
+These kinds of basic self- beliefs, or “scripts” can drive large areas of life.
+Because they are laid down implicitly, they tend to be immune to logical questions or arguments.

 This is because they are actually held in the body and nervous system rather than in the “thinking brain” and are faster and more automatic than logical thinking because they were originally somehow tied in to perceptions around survival (the messages may have originally been communicated by needed childhood caregivers, for example).